Can Americans travel to Cuba? Short Answer: Yes! For the longer answer, here’s nearly 3,000 words on why and how:

 13. Coming home and bringing back souvenirs

 This was the part I was the most unsure about because we’d just heard so many clashing accounts on what to expect.
-It was surprisingly a million times easier than I could have anticipated, and I even managed to squeeze in my Global Entry interview before we had to board our Miami – Philly flight.
+It was surprisingly a million times easier than I could have anticipated, and I even managed to squeeze in my Global Entry interview before we boarded our Miami – Philly flight.

 Jose Martí Airport

 Getting through the airport in Cuba is normal.
 We were in Terminal 3, which is supposed to be the newer one.
 The money thing differs based on who you talk to but when we went to get coffee at one of the restaurants, they didn’t take pesos but did take USD.
-If you have to use the bathroom, remember to have some pesos or USD to give to the bathroom attendant, and know that there’s no toilet seat, so you have to do the whole squat thing.
+If you have to use the bathroom, remember to have some pesos or USD to give to the bathroom attendant, and know that there’s no toilet seat, so you’ll have to squat and hover.

 WiFi-wise, you get 30 minutes but I couldn’t get it to recognize my passport number.
 They do have normal WIFI-ETECSA available if you have any leftover wifi cards, though.